PanRagon/HS-Pack-Simulator/README.md

 # Hearthstone Pack Simulator
- This project was done as my exam in the subject Webdevelopment and API-design, and was completed in 48 hours.
-The task of the exam can be found in a [a PDF available in this repository](2020_pg6301_exam_april.pdf)
+ This project has been expanded from an exam I did in Web Development and API-Design.
+The original exam can be found on my Github page, under the name PG6301_340.

-Final grade was B, which represented the top 10% of all exam deliverances.
+ I've later added a few functionalities to make the app more whole, with a better UX and added images.
+There's a bunch of cleanup on the backend to make it run more clean and keep everything neat.
+I've also stored data in JSON-files so that everything is persistent.

  ### Run Guide